ImperialCollegeLondon/grad_school_git_course/_episodes/l2-02-remote_repositories.md

 >  `origin/main`, setting it as its upstream branch.
 > - You can check if things went well by going to GitHub: the repository there
 >   should contain all the files of your local repository.
+>
+> **Windows users:** You will be presented with a CredentialHelperSelector dialog box.
+> Ensure "manager-core" is selected and check the box for "Always use this from now
+> on".
+Press Select.
+From the next dialog select "Token" then paste the PAT you saved
+> earlier and press "Sign in".
+On subsequent interactions with GitHub your credentials
+> will be remembered and you will not be prompted.
 {: .challenge}

 > ## Configuring a local repository from a remote